 - Dutch business bank account with Eur 4.500 capital.

-III Residence permit
+III Residence Permit

 At the IND meeting you will receive a preliminary visa stamp in your passport and you have to await the final decision of the DAFT application.
-This may take up to 3 months and governmental fee amounts to Eur 1.296 (2016).
+This may take up to 3 months and the governmental fee amounts to Eur 1.319 (2017).
 If the application is granted the residence permit will be issued on a renewable basis for one year.
 This permit will only allow you to work as an entrepreneur as stated in the business plan.
 If the applicant intends to work for an employer, then a new application for a work permit is required.

 The residence permit will also state that the permit can be withdrawn if the applicant applies for public welfare benefits.

-At renewal time, the IND will ask to see proof that the minimum required capital amount has been maintained without change during the year and that an annual minimum gross wages have been met.
+At renewal time, the IND will ask to see proof that the minimum required capital amount has been maintained without change during the year and that the annual minimum gross wages have been met.

 OnestopTax BV can assist you with obtaining the DAFT residence permit by going through all the necessary steps.